Zeuhz-Droid/unilag-form-landing-page/README.md

-The university of lagos state landing login page remade, links present in this project are stand alone links and do not lead anywhere at all, they were coded for learning purposes, not necessarily commercial purposes
+The university of lagos state landing login page remade, links present in this project are stand alone links and do not lead anywhere at all, they were coded stictly for learning purposes, not necessarily commercial purposes.

+thank you.